design-automation-edu/urban-prototyping-2018/adrian/iteration1.md

 # Iteration 1

-In iteration 1, programs are arranged responding to its adjacent programs and transport amenities.
  ![](imgs/1a.JPG)

 <p align="center"> _Figure 1a: Iteration 1 Plot Division in relation to adjacent MRT Stations_

+In Iteration 1, programs are arranged responding to adjacent programs and proximity to transport nodes.
+A 500m radius was drawn from the 2 MRT stations on site, highlighting greatest area of accessbility towards the north portion of the plot.
+This information influenced the subsequent planning of commercial and residential programs consolidating towards the west portion.

 **Industrial**